seregazhuk/seregazhuk.github.io_old/_drafts/2018-02-06-fast-webscraping-with-reactphp.md

 [IMDB](http://www.imdb.com) doesn't provide any public API, so if we need this kind of information we have to scrap it from the site.

 Why should we use ReactPHP and make requests asynchronously?
 The short answer is **speed**.
 Let's say that we want to parse all movies from the *Coming Soon* page: 12 pages, a page for each month of the upcoming year.
 Each page has approximately 20 movies.
-So in common we are going to make 240 requests.
+So in common, we are going to make 240 requests.
 Making these requests one after another can take some time...

 <p class="text-center image">
     <img src="/assets/images/posts/fast-webscrapping-reactphp/months-select.jpg" alt="months-select" class="">
 </p>

-And now imagine that me can run these requests concurrently.
-In this way the scrapper is going to be significantly fast.
+And now imagine that we can run these requests concurrently.
+In this way, the scrapper is going to be significantly fast.
 Let's try it.

 ## Set Up

 Before we start writing the scrapper we need to download the required dependencies via composer.

-We are going to use asynchronous HTTP client called [buzz-react](https://github.com/clue/php-buzz-react) written by [Christian Lück](https://twitter.com/another_clue).
+We are going to use asynchronous HTTP client called [buzz-react](https://github.com/clue/php-buzz-react) a library written by [Christian Lück](https://twitter.com/another_clue).
 It is a simple PSR-7 HTTP client for ReactPHP ecosystem.

 {% highlight bash %}
 composer require clue/buzz-react